AliekseiDev/nba-mobile-app/README.md

 # nba-mobile-app

-This is a Single-Page Application created with FR (Firebase, React) stack.
+This is a Single-Page Application created with Firebase & React.

 This project was created with CRA presets.